ThePainFreeBack

 Individualization

 What is right for one person, may not be right for another.
-Researchers have found that treatment plans developed with consideration of the patient’s life, goals, symptoms, and preferences are more effective.
+Researchers have found that plans developed with consideration of the patient’s life, goals, symptoms, and preferences are more effective.
 This has long been the big issue with online back pain solutions.
-We developed our tool to make sure your program is made for you, by you.
-Your input and choice is of utmost importance.
+We developed our tool to make sure your program is made for you.

 The pillars of our website were developed within the context of the Biopsychosocial model of health care.

-At ThePainFreeBack.com we truly believe that our program provides you with the best and most convenient back pain solution available anywhere, in-person or online.
+At ThePainFreeBack.com we truly believe that our program provides you with the best and most convenient back pain information available.

-So if you’re ready to make a change, there is no better place to start.
+So if you’re ready for a change, there is no better place to start than here.

 Want to know more?